-Video games have transcended their role as a hobby in recent years due to the effects of the global pandemic which prompted many educational institutions to shift to online learning.
+No one who picked up a joystick for the first time could ever have imagined video games someday transcending their role as a hobby.
+However, this is exactly what happened due to the effects of the global pandemic which prompted many educational institutions to shift to online learning.
 Given that most of 2019-2021 schooling happened online, teachers and academic faculties have started to embrace gaming as a potential educational medium.

 According to Statista, 87% of people stated that they felt as if they belonged to a community thanks to gaming in 2021.
 83% have stated that they learned more about themselves while playing video games, with 64% even finding partners through gaming.
 Video games are undoubtedly the future of online learning and education as a whole.
 Let’s discuss how video games can benefit today’s students.

 Being a student is hard, no matter if you’re going to high school or a university.
 It can be stressful to work on essays, assignments, and projects daily without a vent to help you cope with the workload.
 Gaming can be one such vent, a way for students to reduce their anxiety and refocus their mental energy.